AMI of CNY

-The Autism and Mental Health Initiative is a collaborative effort between families, individuals and family focused agencies to raise awareness of the mental health needs of people on the autism spectrum and bring the necessary state, federal, and county resources together to create appropriate mental health care services.
+The Autism and mental Health Initiative of Central New York is a collaborative effort between families, individuals, and family focused agencies to raise awareness of the mental health needs of people on the autism spectrum and create access to appropriate mental health care resources.

 Autistic Mental Health

 Autism is not a mental illness.
 Autism is classified as a neurodevelopmental disorder.
 Autistic people can, and do, develop mental illnesses.
 When they do they, and their families, need access to appropriate care and the support of clinicians trained in the mental health needs of people on the autism spectrum.